 2. Identify the type and extent of incident.

-Before your IRT can alleviate any incidents, it must clearly assess the damage to determine the appropriate response.
+Before your Incident Response Team can alleviate any incidents, it must clearly assess the damage to determine the appropriate response.
 For example, if the incident is a computer virus that can be quickly and efficiently detected and removed (and no internal or external parties will be affected), the proper response may be to document the incident and keep it on file.
-This task could effectively be handled by the IT department.
+This task could effectively be handled by the internal IT department or outsourced cloud provider.

 If however, an incident occurs that affects multiple clients/investors/etc., the incident should be escalated to the IRT.